Blog

-The most common HIPAA budgeting mistakes include underestimating the costs of certification, overlooking the need and costs of ongoing compliance and not updating budgets regularly.
-This in turn poses a challenge for founders to balance HIPAA certification costs with other business priorities.
+The most common HIPAA budgeting mistakes include underestimating the costs of certification, overlooking the need for and costs of ongoing compliance, and failing to update budgets regularly.
+This, in turn, poses a challenge for founders to balance HIPAA certification costs with other business priorities.

-This blog aims at helping you understand the true costs associated with HIPAA certification so that you can plan your budget accurately.
+This blog aims to help you understand the actual costs associated with HIPAA certification, enabling you to plan your budget accurately.

 Summary of HIPAA certification cost